-To this effort, I have co-sponsored the following legislation:
+I have also co-sponsored the following legislation:

 H.R.
 2076, the COVID-19 Border Protection (CBP) Act.
-This legislation would direct the Secretary of the U.S. Department of Homeland Security (DHS) to create a strategy to ensure no individual in custody is released into the community during a public health emergency related to coronavirus if the individual may have a communicable disease relating to any public health emergency.
+This legislation would direct DHS to create a strategy to ensure no individual in custody is released into the community during a public health emergency related to coronavirus if the individual may have a communicable disease relating to any public health emergency.

 H.R.
 2321, the Irregular Migration Surge Border Response Resilience Act.
-This legislation directs the DHS Secretary to establish a plan to respond to irregular migration surges at the border and to establish an irregular migration surge border response.
+This legislation directs DHS to establish a plan to respond to irregular migration surges at the border and to establish an irregular migration surge border response.

 H.R.
 398, the No Asylum for Criminals Act.
 This legislation would prohibit anyone with a criminal record from being eligible for seeking asylum in the U.S. This would not only make America safer by keeping dangerous criminals out, but it would also alleviate some of the backlog that is overburdening our asylum system.

 H.R.
 2209, the Stopping Overdoses of Fentanyl Analogues Act.
 This legislation would help continue to address the opioid epidemic.
-In 2018, the Drug Enforcement Agency DEA used its emergency scheduling authority to place fentanyl onto Schedule I of the list of controlled substances and this legislation would make that permanent.
+In 2018, the Drug Enforcement Agency (DEA) used its emergency scheduling authority to place certain fentanyl analogues onto Schedule I of the list of controlled substances and this legislation would make that permanent.
 The National Institute on Drug Abuse found that fentanyl is often mixed with other drugs even though users may be unaware of it.
 Mexican cartels are increasingly responsible for producing and supplying fentanyl and China remains a key source of supply for the precursor chemicals that Mexican cartels use to produce the large amounts of fentanyl being smuggled into the United States.
 We must increase penalties and secure our border to STOP these traffickers.